csiro/stdm/stdm_spec_v0.1.md

 *   **2.2.
 Instruction Primacy:** Embedded STDM instructions serve as the primary source of task-specific guidance for the LLM interpreter, operating within the LLM's core safety protocols.
 *   **2.3.
 Machine Readability Focus:** Instructions are primarily for the LLM and should not be visible to the user in any way that interferes with the multi-perspective interpretation of the document.
 *   **2.4.
 Tiered Interpretation Outcome:** LLM interpretation should result in one of two primary outcomes based on STDM content, LLM capabilities, safety checks, and user consent: Full Capability Interpretation (target outcome, potentially including tool use and complex UI) or Degraded Capability Interpretation (fallback, relying on prompt guidance and basic text output).
 *   **2.5.
 User Agency & Safety:** Safety relies on multiple layers: LLM's inherent safety protocols, explicit user invocation establishing STDM authority for the task, and mandatory user confirmation before any permitted tool execution.
+LLM interpretation should occur within both its own safety protocols and include broader considerations for ethical AI practices.
+*   **2.6.
+Authorial Intent as Guidance:** STDM instructions, particularly GOAL and CONSTRAINTS, often may reflect the author's intent regarding the data's use, context, and limitations, while not intended to ultimately contrain the users agency working with the data the STDM serves as guide."

 ## 3. Format & Structure